 A generic preferred program is in place.
 This means if you fill a prescription with a brand name drug when a generic is available, you will have to pay the cost plus the difference in cost between the generic and the brand name drug.
 If your provider feels you need the brand name drug, they can fill out a prior authorization request form to tell DHMP why the brand is needed.
-If approved you will only need to pay the exception tier (Tier 4) copay.
+If approved, you will be responsible for paying the difference in price, which will not be applied to your deductible.